axolotl-inc/axolotl_creator/README.md

 ### Commands
 - add axolotl, adds an axolotl to your collection..
 - help, look at what you are looking at right now.
-- show my axolotls, list your buitiful axolotls.
+- list, list your buitiful axolotls.
-- edit axolotl, change one of you axolotls.
+- edit, change one of you axolotls.
-- kill axolotl, please don't do it.
+- kill, please don't do it.
 If it happens 5 times im taking it away.
-- read from save, read a save file.
+- load, read a save file.
-- save to file, save your collection of axolotls to a file.
+- save, save your collection of axolotls to a file.
 - stop, close program.

-# Panics!

-When doing user input, if the prgramm failes to read a line, it will panic!